It’s a family-friendly small town that is a little more relaxed than other cities in the Great Smokies, and for that we adore it.

 The hanger was our favorite!
 We saw two Republic P-47 Thunderbolts from WWII (there are not many of these left), a full scale replica of the 1902 Wright Glider, several MiG fighter jets, and much more!

 RainForest Adventure Discovery Zoo is a small little zoo that is jam-packed with tons of fun!
-Designed by one of the contractors who worked on the Disney Animal Kingdom project, it features over 600 different animals.
+Designed by one of the contractors working on the Disney Animal Kingdom project, it features over 600 animals.

 My favorite exhibit was the marmosets.
 They were so adorable and so curious.
 I could be wrong, but I swear they were talking to me with sign-language.